leafo/lapis/docs/database.md

 * `require("lapis.db")` -- Manages connection, `query`, `insert`, etc. functions
 * `require("lapis.db.model")` -- The base class for Model classes backed by database tables & rows
-* `require("lapis.db.schema")` -- Functions for changed your database's schema, eg. creating tables, indexes, renaming, etc.
+* `require("lapis.db.schema")` -- Changing your database's schema, eg. creating tables, indexes, renaming, etc.

-As an example, if your application is configured to postgres, then the following three require statements above will actually load the following
+As an example, if your application is configured to PostgreSQL, then the following three require statements above will actually load the following
 modules: `lapis.db.postgres`, `lapis.db.postgres.model` and
 `lapis.db.postgres.schema`.

+The precedence for selecting a datbase is PostgreSQL, MySQL, SQLite.
+If you have multiple database configurations then you will need to manually require the module for the database you wish to use.

-Additionally the `lapis.db.migrations` module manages a table that keeps track of schema changes (aka Migrations).
+Additionally, the `lapis.db.migrations` module manages a table that keeps track of schema changes (aka Migrations).
 This module will utilize the generic `lapis.db` module, meaning it will use whatever database takes precedence in your application's configuration.
 Learn more about [Database